Anthony Bourdain Net Worth

 In 2012, Bourdain left the Travel Channel after becoming frustrated with the organization's leadership.
 In 2013, CNN debuted Anthony Bourdain: Parts Unknown.
 This show followed the same formula as the previous cooking shows.
 He also acted as narrator for PBS' The Mind of a Chef and as a judge for Top Chef on numerous occasions.
 In addition, Bourdain had cameo roles on a variety of other shows, such as Miami Ink and The Simpsons.
 In 2015, Bourdain had a short cameo in the film The Big Short.

-Personal Life: Anthony Bourdain's first wife was his high school girlfriend, Nancy Putkoski, who he married in 1985.
-After the couple divorced in 2005, Bourdain met mixed martial artist Ottavia Busia and married her in 2007.
+Anthony Bourdain's first wife was his high school girlfriend, Nancy Putkoski.
+They married in 1985.
+After the couple divorced in 2005, Bourdain met mixed martial artist Ottavia Busia.
+They married in 2007.
 The couple had one child together before divorcing in 2016.

-Passing: In 2018, Anthony Bourdain was found dead in a French hotel room.
-He had apparently hung himself.
+In 2018, Anthony Bourdain was found dead in a French hotel room.
+He had apparently hanged himself.
 There were no signs of violence and tests showed that Bourdain was not intoxicated at the time of his passing.
 His death was covered extensively by the media, with many high-profile celebrities expressing their condolences.

-Personal Wealth: Although it was reported that Bourdain's net worth was only worth $1.2 million at the time of his death, his wealth was actually much more substantial.
+Although it was reported that Bourdain's net worth was only worth $1.2 million at the time of his death, his wealth was likely much more substantial.
 In order to figure out the true amount of his net worth, one must factor in all of his assets, and not just his checking and brokerage accounts.
 For example, in 2014 Anthony paid $3.35 million for an apartment in NYC.
 Just a few years later, that apartment was worth approximately $5 million.
 According to public bank records, Anthony had $1 million worth of mortgages at the time of his death.